 Montenegro Rakija Drinks

-However, on hot summer nights, a Pelinkovac – served with a slice of lemon and ice – is a great after-dinner drink.
+Loza is the local and basic rakija in Montenegro – and the potent drink is worth a try.
+However, on hot summer nights, Pelinkovac – served with a slice of lemon and ice – is a great after-dinner drink!

-The classy waiters are quick and kind – and drinks are much more affordable than you would think for the premier location!
+The classy waiters are quick and kind – and drinks are more affordable than you would think for the premier location!

-#29 Eat at the Best Restaurants in Herceg Novi
+#28 Eat at the Best Restaurants in Herceg Novi

 One of the things we love about Montenegro – and the Balkans, in general – is the amazing food.
 The restaurants in Herceg Novi did not disappoint!
 While there are numerous places to eat in Herceg Novi, we are featuring a few of our favorites.

-Restoran Herceg Novi Beograd
+Restoran Bife Beograd

 The Bife Beograd Restaurant is an iconic place for meal in Herceg Novi.
 An institution in the city, Beograd has been open since the 1930s.
-While the street-level seats are great for a coffee or drink, we recommend heading upstairs to a table with a view for dinner.
+While the street-level seats are great for a coffee or lunch, we recommend heading upstairs to a table with a view for dinner.

 Tri Lipe